Chalarangelo/30-seconds-of-code/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] General, Typos, Misc. & Meta (everything else, typos, general stuff and meta files in the repository - e.g. the issue template)

 ## Guidelines
-- [ ] I pinky swear that I have read the guidelines in the [CONTRIBUTING](https://github.com/30-seconds/30-seconds-of-code/blob/master/CONTRIBUTING.md) document, meaning that I know what I am doing and not wasting the maintainers' time.
+- [ ] I have read the guidelines in the [CONTRIBUTING](https://github.com/30-seconds/30-seconds-of-code/blob/master/CONTRIBUTING.md) document.